-Moultrieville Historic Districts
+Moultrieville Historic District

 The Moultrieville Historic District, located on the west end of the Island, is composed of a relatively small collection of Island houses.
 These homes were approximately constructed between 1830 through 1930 and consist of the earliest period of resort housing on the Island.
 The most notable nonresidential historic resource within the district is the Stella Maris Church, which is located at 1204 Middle Street.